|

 land; it’s time for furious anger.
 Now, my children, show zeal

-for the Torah, and give your lives for the covenant of our
+for the law, and give your lives for the covenant of our

 fathers.